-- 1. Student's name, address, telephone number, and the name, address, telephone number e-mail address and other contact information of the student's parent/guardian or other adult acting in loco parentis or with authority to act as parent/guardian in educational matters for the student; - 2.
+- Student's name, address, telephone listing number, and the name, address, telephone listings number (if not unlisted); e-mail address and work or other contact information of the student's parent/guardian or other adult acting in loco parentis or with authority to act as parent/guardian in educational matters for the student; - 2.
 School and dates of attendance; - 3.
 Student's current grade; - 4.
 Student's enrollment status (e.g. full-time or part-time); - 5.
-Student's extracurricular participation; - 6.
-Student's achievement awards or honors; - 7.
-Student's weight and height if a member of an athletic team; and, - 8.
-Student's photograph.
+Student's date of birth and place of birth; - 6.
+Student's extracurricular participation; - 7.
+Student's achievement awards or honors; - 8.
+Student's weight and height if a member of an athletic team; and, - 9.
+Student's photograph; and, - 10.
+School or school district the student attended before he or she enrolled in Scottsbluff Public Schools.